mikrdgz/recharge-docs/docs/headless-overview.md

 ### Checkout
 We recommend handing off order data to the ReCharge [hosted checkout](https://support.rechargepayments.com/hc/en-us/articles/360008682954-Customizing-the-ReCharge-checkout) as it's proven at scale with high conversion.
 If you chose to create your own checkout flow, you're responsible for keeping customer information secure and [PCI Compliance](https://www.pcisecuritystandards.org/).
 Our checkout can be customized to match the look and feel of your storefront, and we integrate with many major tax and shipping apps.

+## Setting up a store
+ReCharge doesn't have store management APIs, so you will need to setup all of your store's settings in the Control Panel.